 - Align it with the shingles around it before securing it with four nails through its nailing tab

 When there are more than a few damaged shingles in a roof section – for example, if a hailstorm devastates the west side of your roof or a large tree limb crashes down on it – you might be better off replacing the entire section, and this calculator will help you determine how much material you’ll need.

 And here is how to measure the roof, in case you have multiple sections requiring a complete replacement: https://www.roofingcalc.com/how-to-measure-and-estimate-a-roof-like-a-pro/

 - If the shingles are more than 15 years old, they’ll need replacing in the next five years anyway.

-- If more than 25% to 40% of the shingles are damaged, depending on how they are grouped, replacing an entire section will probably take less time than replacing individual shingles.
+- If more than 25% to 40% of the shingles are damaged, depending on how they are grouped, replacing an entire section or getting a complete replacement will probably take less time and cost less than replacing individual shingles.